 matter is made up of atoms, and an atom has a center, called a nucleus.

-The nucleus contains positively charged particles called protons and uncharged
+The nucleus contains positively charge particles called protons and uncharged

 particles called neutrons.
 The nucleus of an atom is surrounded by negatively

 charged particles called electrons.
-The negative charge of an electron is
+The negative charge is measured as electrons moved

 equal to the positive charge of a proton, and the number of electrons in